About Our Program

 History of Athletic Training at USF

 In 1982, Lenny Currier was hired to assist Tony Jonaitis in the athletic training room.
 Lenny advanced to the position of USF Head Athletic Trainer when Tony joined the faculty of the USF School of Physical Education.
-In the fall of 1983, Lenny recruited Barry Clements and Gwen Hoffman who joined the team as USF Assistant Athletic Trainers.
-During his tenure, Barry has held numerous positions in the Department of Athletics, including Assistant Athletic Trainer, Head Athletic Trainer (1985), Assistant Athletic Director (1992).
-Since 2001, Barry has the role of Associate Athletic Director for Programs and Sports Services.
+In the fall of 1983, Lenny recruited Barry Clements and Gwen Hoffman, who joined the team as USF Assistant Athletic Trainers.
+During his tenure, Barry has held numerous positions in the Department of Athletics, including Assistant Athletic Trainer, Head Athletic Trainer (1985), and Assistant Athletic Director (1992).
+Since 2001, Barry has served in the role of Associate Athletic Director for Programs and Sports Services.

 Steve Walz joined the team in 2000 as USF's Head Athletic Trainer and was promoted in 2002 to Assistant Athletic Director/Director of Sports Medicine for USF Athletics.
 Steve has the distinction of serving as the USF Football Program's first Head Football Athletic Trainer when it began in 1996.

 While our formal academic model in athletic training education spans more than 40 years, it is important to note that even prior to that, numerous students seeking certification from the National Athletic Trainers' Association Board of Certification (NATA-BOC) achieved it by way of internships.
 It was Barry Clements who initiated USF's formal Athletic Training Student Program in 1983, during his tenure as Head Athletic Trainer.
 The program began with only two interns and grew to include as many as twenty, averaging ten to twelve students per year.